Madeorsk/PollVerlaine/README.md

 # PollVerlaine

-A small alternative to Straw Poll.
+A light self-hosted alternative to Straw Poll.

 ## Installation